MagnumVD/RotoForge-AI/README.md

 ## What can it do? (features):

 Rotoforge generates bitmasks (grayscale images which show how much a pixel is part of a mask) based on prompts which the user provides.
-It can both generate masks for images and video.
+It can both generate masks for images and videos.

 During this process you have multiple methods of fixing/adjusting incorrect masks.